-I will have to admit that Cameron Highlands was probably the highlight of the three weeks I spent in Malaysia.
+I will have to admit that Cameron Highlands was probably the highlight of the 3 weeks I spent in Malaysia.
 I always thought I am a city girl, however the older I get the more I start appreciating the nature and all its beauty.
-Cameron Highlands definitely blew my mind and if you get a chance to stop there, make sure you do the following.
+Cameron Highlands definitely blew my mind and if you get a chance to stop there whilst backpacking through South East Asia, make sure you do the following.

 Do stay in Tanah Rata

 There are a few towns to choose from, however Tanah Rata is in the epicentre of Cameron Highlands.
 Majority of the hiking trails start here and it’s a perfect location if you don’t want to or can’t rent a car or a scooter.
 It’s a small town but has plenty of hostels, cafes, restaurants and everything you might need during your stay.